Third Phase of CAMH’s Queen Street Redevelopment Project

 - Temerty Centre for Brain Stimulation

-“Therapeutic neighbourhood” where clients can choose skill development and other types of programming to enhance and support their recovery, such as yoga, the arts, and life skills
+‘Therapeutic neighbourhood’ where clients can choose skill development and other types of programming to enhance and support their recovery, such as life skills, yoga, and the arts.

 - Research and Education facilities

 The Acute Care building will be located on Queen Street West just west of Gordon Bell Rd.
 Programs and features will include:

 - 24/7 Emergency Department and Extended Assessment Unit